 The Floor is a Door, photographs of illustrated model of final installation

-I have recorded one video segment of "The Floor is a Door”.
+I have recorded two video segment of "The Floor is a Door”.
 I will record videos of every part of the room, segment by segment, eventually making my way around the entire room.
 In the final installation, I plan to hire a contractor to build a room in a gallery and then I will project all the segments together on the walls of the room.
 The room in the final gallery installation will be the same size as my actual bedroom.
 I'll display the sculptural artifacts of the performance in another part of the gallery.